Life in Vault 20, David Mordin knew, was good.

 Dana!
 Where was Dana?

 If he'd had a working heart, his chest might have exploded with how fast it would have started pounding.
 Where was his sister?
 If he'd somehow been incapacitated, then she'd been left vulnerable.
 Where was she?
 Was she safe?
 Had Blackwatch found her?
 He couldn't remember… had she even been involved when he'd been rendered unconscious?
 He didn't know, and unease gnawed at the corners of his mind.
 If she had gotten hurt because of him, he would never forgive himself.

 He forced himself to walk again.
 His gait eventually evened out, but he still stumbled from time to time, bracing himself against the walls when needed.
 Why did he feel so weak?
 How had he gotten here?
 Why couldn't he remember?

 He found a few rooms – they looked like dormitories, strangely enough.
 Here, he discovered items.
 Planters, empty bottles, jumpsuits with the number 20 emblazoned on their backs, old books, a crib, a teddy bear… The day Blackwatch let a teddy bear into one of their bases was the day he started doing community service, so that ruled them out.
 Maybe.
 Who else could have possibly captured him?

 He wasn't used to this kind of stuff.
 No weapon racks, no chemical cocktails or spare parts - just common junk.
-Stuff he'd find lying around Dana's apartment.
+Stuff he might find lying around Dana's apartment.
 This looked utterly civilian.
 But then what was he doing here?